simplifier-ag/cordova-plugin-media-capture/README.md

 - __width__: Supported: image and video files only.

 - __duration__: Supported: audio and video files only.

+## MediaFile.deleteFile

+> Deletes content uri from media file.

+    mediaFile.deleteFile(
+        [SuccessCB successCallback],
+        [ErrorCB errorCallback]
+    );

+### Description

+This function asynchronously attempts to delete a given content-uri created by any of the capture functions.

+### Supported Platforms

+- Android

 ## Android Lifecycle Quirks